 A member of the Healthcare, Life Sciences & Pharmaceuticals team, Melissa represents health maintenance organizations (HMOs) and pharmacy benefits managers.
 In particular, she specializes in defending claims under the Employee Retirement Income Security Act (ERISA).
-Among her industry accomplishments are these:
+Among her industry accomplishments are:

 •Dismissal of a coverage lawsuit asserting ERISA claims against HMO.
 Decision was affirmed on appeal.